-To help prepare them to become tomorrow's Stewards of Placeˡ, the Office of Civic Engagement’s primary vision is for every Ithaca College student to have the opportunity to substantively engage in community problem solving—through a progressive offering of volunteer/community service opportunities, Service Learning courses across the curriculum, federal work study jobs, and community-based internships—while on their unique path towards engaged citizenship, and the ability to evaluate the political landscape and make informed decisions about their participation in our democracy.
+To help prepare them to become tomorrow's Stewards of Placeˡ, the Center of Civic Engagement’s primary vision is for every Ithaca College student to have the opportunity to substantively engage in community problem solving—through a progressive offering of volunteer/community service opportunities, Service-Learning courses across the curriculum, federal work study jobs, and community-based internships—while on their unique path towards engaged citizenship, and the ability to evaluate the political landscape and make informed decisions about their participation in our democracy.

-While striving to serve as a model of best-practice, the OCE also envisions transformative and reciprocal relationships between students, faculty, staff, and community-based organization members that leverage community assets to address community challenges.
+While striving to serve as a model of best-practice, the CCE also envisions transformative and reciprocal relationships between students, faculty, staff, and community-based organization members that leverage community assets to address community challenges.

-While serving as an intellectual incubator and socially responsible partner in advancing civic learning and democratic engagementˡ, the Office of Civic Engagement facilitates the development and coordination of curricular and co-curricular community partnerships and activities including Service Learning courses, volunteer community service initiatives by students and student organizations, and all areas of institutional community access.
+While serving as an intellectual incubator and socially responsible partner in advancing civic learning and democratic engagementˡ, the Center of Civic Engagement facilitates the development and coordination of curricular and co-curricular community partnerships and activities including Service-Learning courses, volunteer community service initiatives by students and student organizations, and all areas of institutional community access.

-The OCE serves as a resource to assist faculty in defining Service Learning objectives, in developing collaborative programs with students, faculty, staff, and community partners, and in rigorously assessing the educational benefits of volunteerism and Service Learning activities for both our students and community partners.
+The CCE serves as a resource to assist faculty in defining Service-Learning objectives, in developing collaborative programs with students, faculty, staff, and community partners, and in rigorously assessing the educational benefits of volunteerism and Service-Learning activities for both our students and community partners.

 Our Strategic Goals